ksatola/Computational-Statistics/README.md

 ### Analytical Method

 First, let's answer with the **analytical method**.
-The problem type above is variations with repetition.
-We have 6 to the power of 2 possible outcomes, 36 pairs in total.
+The problem type above is variations with repetition. `We have 6 to the power of 2 possible outcomes, 36 pairs in total`.
 A pair (x, y) would consist of two numbers, x being a rolling result of the first die and y being a rolling result of the second one.

 Our results would look like like these: (1, 1), (1, 2), (1, 3), ..., (6, 6) but we are interested in the ones where the sum of pair elements is greater than 7.
 Let's enumerate only the pair matching our requirement: